 I realised I could simultaneously continue to create my resources, stay home with my babies and help other people with their journey fighting chronic illness.

-Since then I have added the Facebook groups – Pregnancy and Parenting with Chronic Pain, Chronic Fatigue, Fibromyalgia and Melissa (you) vs Chronic Pain, Chronic Fatigue, Fibromyalgia – you are welcome to come and join us.
-In 2019 I added the Fibromyalgia Framework which came out as a free series on my blog and newsletter and is now available as a paperback through Amazon.
+Since then I have added the Facebook groups – Pregnancy and Parenting with Chronic Pain, Chronic Fatigue, Fibromyalgia and Yoga for the Chronic Life– you are welcome to come and join us.

 Here are some blog posts with extra details for you.